henryfang1989/ctci/README.md

 # ctci
-Solutions of questions in Crack the Code Interview book
+Solutions for questions in Crack the Code Interview book